 can stop at any time.
 Your email will not be used for any other purpose.

-5 Trees, Flowers, or Condolences have been shared with support of Sue's family - View on Tribute Wall
+10 Trees, Flowers, or Condolences have been shared with support of Douglas "Doug"'s family - View on Tribute Wall

-Sue is preceded in death by her parents and a brother Eddie Wamble.
+Doug is preceded in death by his parents; a brother, Steve; and a sister, Melody.

 He leaves behind his beloved wife of 51 years, Barbara Hawkins; his three daughters, Lynn Reece (Steve) of Homossassa, Florida; Lori Furr (Corley) of Dothan, Alabama; and Teri Morris (Tommy) of Ashford, Alabama; his eight grandchildren, Brittany Hare (Jacob), Denise Reece, Kristen Sale (Christopher), Kayla Furr, T.J.
 Morris, Anna Brooke Morris, Luke Morris, and Kamryn Furr; two great grandchildren, Parker Sale, and Jude Hawkins Sale who is due in February of 2024; and his two sisters, Sharon Williams, and Deborah Otterson, both of Dothan, Alabama.